compagnie-hyperactive/MediaBundle/README.md

 #### List item view

-You can find below the list item view for generic Image defined by the bundle :
+You can find below the list item view for generic Image defined by the bundle.
+You will find further explanations on [twig methods below](#twig-extension--tools)

 ```twig
 {% set attrs = "" %}